 House Manager Internship

 The primary focus of this internship is to assist with Waterman’s Community Center’s Summer programming, which includes concerts, movies, drama, speakers and performances during the months of July and August, a busy time at Waterman’s.
 North Haven is a special place where artists and performers from around the world have found a close connection to this hard-working and enthusiastic island community.
 Often times, the House Manager is the public face of the organization at events and programs.
-Waterman’s expects the House Manager to make the position their full priority despite other potential concurrent employment commitments, Waterman's must come first.
+The House Manager must make this position their full priority despite other potential concurrent employment commitments, Waterman's must come first.

 As we continue to strive to offer unique and engaging programs during the summer we are looking for a motivated individual to assist in these efforts.
 Some theater experience is preferred but not required.